Terminating Alimony in California

-Alimony termination is sometimes the most contested issue ex-spouses face post judgment
+Alimony termination is often the most contested issue ex-spouses face

 Alimony termination is a polarizing issue.
 Spouses battle over the issue during divorce.
 More commonly, they fight over it after the divorce judgment.